HP BJP protests against Cong's 'anti-people' policies, claims party MLA injured in police action | Politics

 The rally was organised before the assembly gathered for the day around 2 pm.
 The BJP leaders and workers marched towards Vidhan Sabha, around one km from the venue, after the rally but were met with police barricades.

-The protesting leaders and workers raised anti-government slogans and made a bid to break the barricade, leading to a minor scuffle between them and the police.
-Former chief minister and Leader of the Opposition Jai Ram Thakur alleged BJP MLA Janak Raj (Dharmaur) was injured after being hit by police with a cane.
+The protesting leaders and workers raised anti-government slogans and made a bid to break the barricade, leading to a minor scuffle with the police.
+Former chief minister and Leader of the Opposition Jai Ram Thakur alleged BJP MLA Janak Raj (Bharmaur) was injured after being hit by police with a cane.

+However, police said the ''minor injury'' to the MLA was self-inflicted when he tried to cross the barricade.
+They also said a case under section 188 of the Indian Penal Code (disobedience to order duly promulgated by public servant) has been registered against unnamed protesters and they would be identified by screening CCTV footage and video clippings.

 Later, the BJP MLAs requested the security personnel they be allowed to go to the Vidhan Sabha to attend the House.
 They were let in separately as the party workers dispersed.